jdiazi/RockFragmentationUsingCNN/README.md

 ### 5. Creating the Rock Fragmentation Curve

-The fist step to create the Rock Fragmentation Curve is:
 * Isolate the predicted masks from the picture.
 * Count and calculate the area of each mask.
 <p align="center">